As a holiday home owner, you might be wondering whether to let your property with a holiday letting agent...

 Annual maintenance on not only the property but appliances and fixtures is essential and prevents major repairs.
 But, no matter how well your property is looked after, there are unavoidable and unforeseen costs that may occur throughout the year that will need to be factored in.
-Burst boilers, appliances that fail and other maintenance issues could set you back financially unless you’ve allowed for them in your budget.
+Broken down boilers, appliances that fail and other maintenance issues could set you back financially unless you’ve allowed for them in your budget.

 Properties with gardens and outside spaces require regular care and attention.
 We would recommend booking a gardener around once a month during the summer and every three to four months over winter.
 Low maintenance gardens are always going to be a cost-effective option for owners.